dsl-logo

 How to apply for a low doc home loan

-This step isn’t always necessary with a standard home loan, but almost always is with a low doc application.
-This will allow your lender or your broker to understand your situation and, based on that, which loans you’re likely to be eligible for.
-At this stage they will also let you know what documentation you will be able to apply with.
+This step isn’t always necessary with a standard home loan, but it’s usually required for a low doc application.
+This will allow your lender or your broker to understand your situation and figure out which loans you might qualify for.
+They’ll also tell you what paperwork you can use to apply.

 This will include information about yourself (plus any joint applicants), your business, assets you own, other debts and dependents you have, plus details about the loan you’re applying for (e.g. loan amount and duration).